-We are aiming to create a game/teaching activity for secondary school children based on bioinformatics.
-The game can be used to explore counting in binary, combinatorics, and the correspondence between a genome and the physcial features of an organism.
+This is a simple game/teaching activity for secondary school children based on bioinformatics.
+The game can be used to explore counting in binary, combinatorics, and the correspondence between a genome and the physical features of an organism.

 A typical use of this game in a classroom would be as follows: